tseng531/crossroads/README.md

 	* Find a way to ensure reliability

 **Inspect and Adapt**
-After inspecting the Product Increment with our stakeholder, Linh, we adapted and refined the Product Backlog.
+<br/>After inspecting the Product Increment with our stakeholder, Linh, we adapted and refined the Product Backlog.
 We did the following changes:
 * Refined User Story “Register User” by adding additional detail that for a user to be able to add blog posts one has to be a Harvard alumni.
 * Adding a new PBI “Social Event Subsection” and estimated it to 13 story points
 * Adding additional details to “Rating on Blog Posts”